12.4 Mixed-Domain Scenario Practice

 Key Takeaways

-• ASP scenarios often combine technical hazards, management systems, training, emergency response, legal boundaries, and documentation.
+• ASP scenarios combine technical hazards, management systems, training, emergency response, legal limits, and documentation.

-• Mixed practice helps candidates avoid studying each domain as an isolated vocabulary list.
+• Mixed practice prevents studying each domain as an isolated vocabulary list.

-• Scenario review should identify the hazard, affected people, controlling party, best control, and verification method.
+• Read each scenario for hazard, exposed people, controlling party, best control, and verification record.

 Real ASP decisions cross domain lines

-A useful scenario method starts with the hazard, not the topic label.
-Ask what can hurt people, who is exposed, what energy or exposure is uncontrolled, what condition changed, and who has authority to act.
-Then apply the hierarchy of controls and program requirements.
-If a lower-level control is the only practical interim option, identify what higher-level or permanent control should follow.
-The exam often asks for the best next action, not every possible action.
+A reliable method starts with the hazard, not the topic label.
+Ask what can hurt people, who is exposed, what energy or exposure is uncontrolled, what condition changed, and who has the authority to act.
+Then apply the hierarchy of controls — elimination, substitution, engineering controls, administrative controls, then PPE — and the relevant program requirement.
+When only a lower-level control is feasible as an interim measure, identify the higher-level or permanent control that must follow.
+The exam usually asks for the best next action, not for every possible action.

-• What is the immediate life-safety or health risk?
+• What is the immediate life-safety or health risk right now?

-• Is this a routine task, emergency, change, or contractor activity?
+• Is this routine work, an emergency, a change (MOC), or contractor activity?

-• Which domain supplies the main control logic?
+• Which domain supplies the main control logic for this hazard?

 • What training, communication, or competent-person issue is present?